List of unproduced film projects based on Marvel Comics: She-Hulk

 A She-Hulk live-action motion picture was planned in the early 1990s, with Larry Cohen as writer and director.
 Ten months later, Brigitte Nielsen was announced to play the title role in Cohen's film.
 She posed for photos dressed both as She-Hulk and her alter ego Jennifer Walters, but the movie was never produced.
-In August 2019, a She-Hulk series was announced for Disney+, set in the Marvel Cinematic Universe with Tatiana Maslany as Jennifer Walters / She-Hulk.
+In August 2022, She-Hulk: Attorney at Law, a television series featuring the character set in the Marvel Cinematic Universe, premiered on Disney+, with Tatiana Maslany portraying her.

+Artisan Entertainment Films

+On May 16, 2000, Marvel Enterprises entered into a deal with Artisan to develop 13 smaller budget films revolving around their characters including:

+Black Panther, starring Wesley Snipes, Deadpool, Iron Fist, Morbius, Longshot, Power Pack, Mort the Dead Teenager and Ant-Man.

 Deathlok

-In the early 1990s, a Deathlok film was at the script stage, with screenwriter Randall Frakes writing the script, but the project never moved forward.
+In the early 2000's, a Deathlok film was at the script stage, with screenwriter Randall Frakes writing the script, but the project never moved forward.
 Paramount Pictures bought the film rights in 2001, and hired Lee Tamahori to direct.
 Stu Zicherman and Raven Metzner were assigned as writers, while Avi Arad and Steven Paul would produce.
 In 2004, Paul McGuigan was being considered to replace Tamahori, while David Self provided rewrites.
 McGuigan later revealed that he was involved, but Marvel Studios put the film on a hiatus.
 He also praised Self's screenplay and that he envisioned Robert Downey Jr. for the lead role.